BSoft2024/eald-vacha/README.md

 ## More about Eald-vacha

-For grammar, phonology, basic vocabulary, and an introduction to the language, please check out the free **Eald-vacha Primer** (link coming soon / available at [brantvongoble.com]).
+For grammar, phonology, basic vocabulary, and an introduction to the language, please check out the free **Eald-vacha Primer** (available at [brantvongoble.com]).

 Happy conlanging! ✍️